 \section{Discussions}

-This study establishes a computational framework for integrating language-model agents into real-time experimental workflows while ensuring system-level reliability and controllability.
-However, in the present implementation, closed-loop experimentation is realized only within individual AI modules, and the SLM does not yet receive direct feedback from experimental outcomes.
-As a result, the system does not achieve fully autonomous operation.
-The next natural evolution of the proposed framework, denoted as Stage~iii, is a fully autonomous experimental agent capable of language model-driven closed-loop experimentation, in which experimental results are continuously incorporated into the model’s decision-making and planning processes.
-In this stage, the SLM will not only plan and execute experimental procedures based on user instructions but will also continuously incorporate feedback from the experiment itself to update subsequent decisions, allowing experimental outcomes to directly influence future actions without human intervention.
+The present study establishes a computational framework for integrating language-model agents into real-time scientific instrument workflows, ensuring reliability and controllability for nanoscale experiments.
+However, in our current implementation, closed-loop experimentation is realized only within individual AI modules, and the SLM does not yet receive direct data feedback from experiments.
+As a result, the system's autonomous operation depends entirely on the capabilities of the corresponding AI modules.
+The next evolutionary stage, denoted as Stage~iii, requires opening an experimental data analysis interface to the SLM, enabling the model to be continuously incorporated into experiment decision-making and planning processes.
+In Stage~iii, the SLM is expected to not only plan and execute experimental procedures based on user instructions, but also to continuously incorporate feedback from the experiment itself to update subsequent decisions—allowing experimental outcomes to directly influence future actions without human intervention.
 Achieving this capability will require extending the current text-based interface to a multimodal input space, in which images, electrical signals, and system logs are jointly interpreted by the model.

-Despite this limitation, the proposed modular framework integrated with a domain-specific language model demonstrates strong potential for laboratory automation.
-This demonstration illustrates a paradigm shift in the role of AI in experimental laboratories--from data-driven analysis and decision-support tools toward a form of {\it digital labor} capable of autonomously executing experimental tasks.
-When AI is confined to chat-based interactions or command-line interfaces, human operators remain responsible for the physical execution of experiments.
-In contrast, the introduction of task-executing AI agents enables a qualitative leap in research efficiency while substantially reducing human labor costs.
-Realizing this vision critically depends on a generalizable decision-making AI that can translate high-level human intent into concrete experimental operations and is granted direct instrument control, collectively defined in this work as an AI interface.
+Despite these limitations, the proposed modular framework, coupled with a domain-specialized language model, provides a viable pathway toward reliable SDLs for precision scientific instrumentation.
+The system exposes the SPM control API alongside a suite of AI-driven measurement tools, which are orchestrated by fine-tuned language models specialized for distinct experimental tasks.
+A key distinguishing feature of this design is that task decomposition is enforced at the architectural level.
+Rather than exposing tools to a single general-purpose model via prompt-based interaction, the system assigns dedicated models to expert-level functions, thereby eliminating the need for the model to self-organize its behavior during inference.
+By structurally constraining the action space, this approach reduces hallucination and ensures consistent command generation under strict physical constraints.
+At the same time, it preserves the flexibility of language-based interfaces and the scalability of tool composition, enabling generalizable and automated scientific experimentation across diverse tasks.